African Man Shot Dead for Breaking Virus Curfew

 This week, Pakistan extended the lockdown until April 14 after a substantial increase in cases was reported in various parts of the country, especially in Punjab and Sindh provinces, the worst hit.

-LONDON — Prince Charles is to open the new Nightingale Hospital that has been built in just nine days at the site of a huge exhibition center in east London.

-(Agence France-Press contributed to this report.)
+Agence France-Press contributed to this report.